 Select your Language Preference

 International standards provide guidance to manufacturers and operators of this type of equipment.
-Recent updates of these standards provide design principles for mobile units and offshore installations intended for cold-climate conditions.
-DNVGL-OS-A201 is one of the most comprehensive and followed set of principles in the world and helps guide the rationale and intent for various aspects of winterization.
+DNVGL-OS-A201 is one of the world’s most comprehensive and followed set of principles for winterization and provides design principles for mobile units and offshore installations intended for cold-climate conditions.

 Winterization requirements can be broken into two classes:

 • Anti-icing is the prevention of ice formation.
-Anti-icing requirements are generally related to personnel safety.
+Anti-icing requirements are generally related to personnel safety working in extreme weather conditions.
 They include emergency passageways, helidecks, and emergency doorways.
 These areas must be kept free of ice for a possible evacuation during the worst expected conditions.

 • De-icing is the removal of ice from an area.
 De-icing requirements aim to prevent excessive ice loading on frequently used access ways, such as the lower deck, stairs, handrails or walkways.

-Since anti-icing and de-icing measures can vary greatly with environmental conditions, it is important to define specific winterization temperature conditions.
+Since anti-icing and de-icing measures can vary widely depending on environmental conditions, it is important to determine the specific temperature conditions for winterization.

 Electric heat tracing has been used for both anti-icing and de-icing for many years.
 It has proven to be effective and reliable for a wide range of applications including walkways, handrails, stairs, helidecks, and many more.